Lil Tjay

-Tione Jayden Merritt (IPA: /[taj.oʊn d͡ʒeɪ.dən ˈmɛɹ.ɪt]/) (born April 30, 2001), known professionally as Lil Tjay (/ˈti:dʒeɪ/ TEE-jay), is an American rapper.
+Tione Jayden Merritt (IPA: /[taj.oʊn d͡ʒeɪ.dən ˈmɛɹ.ɪt]/; born April 30, 2001), known professionally as Lil Tjay (/ˈti:dʒeɪ/ TEE-jay), is an American rapper.
 He rose to prominence with his 2017 single "Resume", and signed with Columbia Records following the success of his 2018 single "Brothers", which received triple platinum certification by the Recording Industry Association of America (RIAA).
-His guest appearance on Polo G's 2019 single, "Pop Out" marked his first entry on the Billboard Hot 100—peaking at number 11—while his own single, "F.N" became his first to do so as a lead artist.
+His guest appearance on Polo G's 2019 single, "Pop Out" marked his first entry on the Billboard Hot 100—peaking at number 11—while his own single, "F.N", became his first to do so as a lead artist.
 Each preceded the release of his debut studio album, True 2 Myself (2019), which peaked at number five on the Billboard 200.

 His second studio album, Destined 2 Win (2021) was supported by the single "Calling My Phone" (with 6lack), which peaked at number three on the Billboard Hot 100.
 His 2023 song "Gangsta Boo" (with Ice Spice) likewise entered the chart, and his third studio album, 222, was released in July of that year.

 Early life

 Merritt was born and raised in the Fordham neighborhood of the Bronx, New York City.
-He was raised by a single mother and has two younger siblings in what was described as a "roomy" apartment.
+He and two younger siblings were raised by a single mother in what was described as a "roomy" apartment.
 Merritt called himself the problematic child of the three children, as he would often get himself into petty robberies and school fights.
-At the age of 15, Merritt was arrested for a robbery, and sentenced to a year at the youth detention center, where he would begin to write raps; they included one of his hit songs "Resume", which he released on SoundCloud.
+At the age of 15, Merritt was arrested for a robbery and sentenced to a year at the youth detention center, where he would begin to write raps; they included one of his hit songs "Resume", which he released on SoundCloud.

-Merritt's childhood friend, Smelly, was fatally stabbed on August 14, 2016.
-Merritt pays tribute to his childhood friend in a number of his songs; referencing his name, "Smelly".
+Merritt's childhood friend Smelly was fatally stabbed on August 14, 2016.
+Merritt pays tribute to his childhood friend in a number of his songs, referencing his name, "Smelly".